OpusVL/odoo-trading-as/README.md

 Module to allow printing of alternative letter heads for certain trading brands, without full multicompany trading.

-Work in progress.
+Work in progress - the data model is in a state of flux while we resolve interface compatibility between our trading as model and res.company.

 ## trading\_as

 This will module will contain the basic functionality.

-NEXT STEP: Set up data model
+NEXT STEP: Fix the data model to be sufficiently compatible with res.company to render the headers and footers.

 # Copyright and License